sebringj/parkplacecommerce/README.md

   5. b2c : An eCommerce website for consumers.

 # License
-You may use any Park Place Commerce under the terms of the MIT License.
+You may use any Park Place Commerce under the terms of the [MIT License](http://en.wikipedia.org/wiki/MIT_License "Title").

 Copyright 2013 Emerald Code and other contributors http://www.emeraldcode.com

-You may use Park Place Commerce under the terms of the MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the